 Is There Help with Phone Bills and Broadband Costs?

 Yes, there is help with phone bills.
-Lifeline and Affordable Connectivity Program (ACP) resources are for anyone who is eligible for free or reduced cell phone and internet service.
+Lifeline and Affordable Connectivity Program (ACP) resources are for anyone eligible for free or reduced cell phone and internet service.
 While the Lifeline Program provides free cell phone service for individuals and families who meet certain guidelines, the Emergency Broadband Benefit provides free or reduced internet service for those same households.

 How to Qualify for Lifeline and ACP